soumyadipghorai/car_price_prediction/README.md

 # Car Price Prediction :

-This a simple car price prediction model that I build for demonstration purpuose to the GDSC members.
+This a simple car price prediction model that I build for demonstration purpose to the GDSC members.

 I found the dataset on Kaggle, I took a lot of techniques from kaggle notebooks to build the model and deployed the model using flask.